luisvmf/Namespace/README.md

 Example:

 	./nstest Runtime/ 0 0 0 0 /bin/bash

-And on other terminal connect to existing namespace:
+ Now you are root inside containner and can use yum to install programs...

+To  connect to existing namespace, while nstest is running, from other terminal run:

 	a=$(pidof nstest);for pid in $a; do ./enterns /proc/$pid/ns/user /proc/$pid/ns/pid /proc/$pid/ns/uts /proc/$pid/ns/mnt /bin/bash; done